-- Because the assumptions in the first version of a model are experimental, we have to test whether they are appropriate and useful. - For this, we need criteria for whether the model can be considered a good representation of the real system.
-These criteria are based on patterns or regularities that let us identify and characterize the real system in the first place. - Example: Stock market models should produce the kinds of volatility and trends in prices we see in real markets. - Often we find that the first version of a model is too simple, lacks important processes and structures, or is simply inconsistent.
+- Because the assumptions in the first version of a model are experimental, we have to test whether they are appropriate and useful. - ▶ We need criteria for whether the model can be considered a good representation of the real system.
+These criteria are based on patterns or regularities that let us identify and characterize the real system. - ► Example: Stock market models should produce the kinds of volatility and trends in prices we see in real markets (stylized facts [2]). - Often we find that the first version of a model is too simple, lacks important processes and structures, or is simply inconsistent.
 We thus go back and revise our simplifying assumptions.